 - what ‘out-of-education’ means in the country;

-- other specific issues relating to the data for their country.
+- other specific issues relating to the country’s data.

-Since 2020, the EASIE data collection has taken place annually.
-Before 2020, it took place every two years.
-The Data tables section presents all available EASIE data since the 2012/2013 school year.
+The Data tables section of the EASIE web area presents all available EASIE data for each country since the 2012/2013 school year.
+Select your country to see the information.
 The default view is the most recent dataset.